Learn something new every day

 The beauty of nature often takes my breath away.
 I look at its perfection, like in this natural rock sculpture in the middle of the Algerian desert, and get to thinking once more at how much inspiration can come from the nature surrounding us.

-It's no wonder that so many artists have studied nature, no matter the scenery, analysing light, colors, shapes, shadows, and reproducing them in a work of art.
+It's no wonder that so many artists have studied nature, no matter the scenery, analyzing light, colors, shapes, shadows, and reproducing them in a work of art.

 A ‘simple’ rock sculpture can tell so many things and evoke so many images.
 The truth, however, is that nothing is simple in nature, as it took thousands of years and the effect of wind, sand, erosion, and more, to create the beautiful rock sculpture I admire today.
 While